Content Navigation

 File Breakdown

-Due Date The form is typically due by January 31st of the following year, though it may be extended to February 10th if taxes are paid on time.
+Filing Deadline The form is typically due by January 31 of the following year, though it may be extended to February 10 if the employer deposits all FUTA taxes on time.

-Penalties Failure to file Form 940 on time may result in penalties and interest on unpaid taxes.
+Penalties Failure to file Form 940 or pay the taxes owed can result in penalties and interest charges.

 Guide to Using IRS 940

-1. Gather necessary information about your business, including your Employer Identification Number (EIN), business name, and address.
+1. Gather necessary information, including your Employer Identification Number (EIN), business name, and address.

 Get Answers on IRS 940